 The use of the wrong name will typically result in a failure to compile so no vulnerability will arise.
 But, if the wrong name has the same type as the intended name, then an incorrect executable program will be generated.

-C.19.2 Guidance to language users
+6.18.2 Guidance to language users

 This vulnerability can be avoided or mitigated in Ada in the following ways: